thiago-a-souza/MongoDB/README.md

 > db.laureates.find().limit(1)
 ```

-- **Showing only specific fields:** the projection argument defines the fields that should be displayed by providing the field name as the key and 1 as the value.
+- **Showing only specific fields:** the projection argument defines fields that should be displayed by providing the field name as the key and 1 as the value.
 By default, the *_id* is displayed, and to hide the value should be set to 0.

 ```
 // display the first name and the id for all documents (first argument should be empty or null)